Brady picked off twice in 1st; Bucs lose to Washington 29-19

 AP Sports Writer

-The quarterback several Washington players referred to as the “G.O.A.T.” was one of the goats in the worst way as the Buccaneers fell to 6-3.

-“Not a great day of football for us,” said Brady, who finished 23 of 34 for 220 yards and two touchdown passes but threw two interceptions just like during the loss at New Orleans two weeks ago.
-“We just never really played on our terms.
-We played from behind the whole game, and they played a good game.”
+LANDOVER, Md.
+(AP) — Tom Brady threw two interceptions in the first quarter as part of an implosion by the reigning Super Bowl champions, contributing to Washington upsetting the Tampa Bay Buccaneers 29-19 Sunday while losing Chase Young to injury.

-Tampa Bay was dealt an extra blow in the last minute when nose tackle Vita Vea was carted off with an injury on the final play of the 80-yard drive over 10:26 that finished things off for Washington (3-6).
-Arians did not have an update, but said Vea felt something in one of his knees — and the concern was real afterward.
+Tampa Bay lost a second consecutive game on either side of its bye week and was dealt an extra blow in the last minute when nose tackle Vita Vea was carted off with an injury on the final play of a 19-play, 80-yard drive over 10:26 that sealed the victory for Washington (3-6).

-“You just hate to see him keep going down,” linebacker Devin White said.
-“If we got him, great.
-If we don’t, man, I’m gonna miss playing with him for the rest of the season.”

-Washington lost Reigning Defensive Rookie of the Year Chase Young to a right knee injury in the first half.
-Young gave a halftime speech to teammates and was back on the sideline later on crutches.
+Brady threw two picks just like the loss to New Orleans two weeks ago and finished 23 of 34 for 220 yards and two touchdown passes.

 Washington QB Taylor Heinicke put his stamp on the improbable result much earlier, hooking up with DeAndre Carter for a 20-yard TD pass and leading a 71-yard drive in the third quarter.
 A pass interference penalty on the Buccaneers set up Gibson’s first TD run — one of several self-inflicted mistakes made by Tampa Bay, which was flagged six times for 43 yards.

-“The stupidity has to go away if we’re going to go anywhere,” Arians said.
-“We’re a very dumb football team, and that’s a reflection on the coaches.”

-Heinicke, who earned his contract by impressing in a surprise start against the Buccaneers in the playoffs, was 26 of 32 for 256 yards and managed the game like a veteran on the final drive.
+Heinicke, who earned his contract by impressing in a surprise start against the Buccaneers in the playoffs, was 26 of 32 for 256 yards and also rushed for 15 yards.

-“That was a grown man drive,” Carter said.
-“Biggest drive of our season.”

 SLYE COMES UP BIG